polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 3.1.
 Data Structures Definitions

-Data structures are primarily defined using standard [ASN.1](https://en.wikipedia.org/wiki/ASN.1), syntax with few exceptions
+Data structures are primarily defined using standard [ASN.1](https://en.wikipedia.org/wiki/ASN.1), syntax with few exceptions.

 To ensure interoperability of serialized structures, the order of the fields must match the structures definitions found within this document.

 ### 3.2.
 Types Alias

-We define some type alias to make ASN.1 syntax more intuitive.
+We define some types alias to make ASN.1 syntax more intuitive.

 - Unsigned integer: `Unsigned ::= INTEGER (0..MAX)`
 - n bits unsigned integer: `Unsigned<n> ::= INTEGER (0..2^n - 1)`